When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 If your deck looks dull, it's time to repaint it.
 But don't skip out on the prep work.

-Is your deck in dire need of a paint job, but you don’t know where to start?
+Is your deck looking a little worse for wear?
+A fresh coat of paint transforms your outdoor space and protects the wood from the elements.
 We can show you how to paint a deck quickly and efficiently, plus tips for choosing the best color.

-All you need is patience, a few tools and materials, and a deck shielded from the sun to get that nice and beautiful finish.
+All you need is patience, the right tools, and a weekend of good weather to get that beautiful, long-lasting finish.

 Key Takeaways

-• Prep the deck: Clean, sand, and repair the deck before painting to ensure a smooth surface and proper adhesion of the paint.
+• Preparation is key: Clean, scrape, and sand the deck thoroughly before painting to ensure a smooth surface and proper adhesion.

 Can You Paint Over Old Deck Paint?

-Doing the prep work is the most critical step when learning how to repaint a deck.
-Painting over old paint can be tricky because you have to make sure the old paint isn’t flaking or peeling.
+Preparation is the most critical step when learning how to repaint a deck.
+Painting over old paint is possible, but you must ensure the old layer is sound.

 What is the Best Time to Paint a Deck?

-The optimum time of year to paint or stain a deck is in the late spring.
-Temperatures are optimal, ranging from 60 to 85 degrees Fahrenheit and the evenings are mild.
-You will need four dry days to prepare, apply, and allow a finish to completely dry after it has been applied.
+The optimum time of year to paint or stain a deck is late spring or early fall.
+You want temperatures ranging from 60 to 85 degrees Fahrenheit.
+You will need at least 48 hours of dry weather to prep, apply, and allow the finish to cure.

 How to Prepare a Deck for Painting